zhangys11/blockchain/README.md

 ## Write the smart contract (Transaction.sol).

 This contract defines and stores a struct to the blockchain.
+In solidity, `msg` is a global variable in Solidity which handles everything related to the blockchain in the properties that it holds.
+Right from the gas fees to the amount of ether required to call any function in the smart contract, all of these values are stored inside the msg global variable and can be accessed by using the dot(.) operator.

 1. Setup env and compile the contract.